Shahzoda: Acting career

-Shahzoda has portrayed main characters in several Uzbek movies.
-Fotima va Zuhra, in which Shahzoda played the lead role, did well in box office and Shahzoda received positive reviews for her role.
+Shahzoda has portrayed main characters in several Uzbek movies., in which Shahzoda played the lead role, did well in box office and Shahzoda received positive reviews for her role.
 She also played the leading role in the 2007 Uzbek movie "Zumrad va Qimmat".
 The soundtrack for the movie "Orzular" was sung by Shahzoda herself.
 Shahzoda played at movie celled O Maryam, Maryam which was popular among uzbek people.